Evolving Surfaces and Evolving Implicit Differential Equations Via Contact Geometry and Singularities: Introduction and Main Results

-A generic smooth surface in $\R^3$ can have an open {\em hyperbolic domain} at which the Gaussian curvature $K$ is negative, an open {\em elliptic domain} where $K$ is positive and a {\em parabolic curve} where $K=0$.
-The {\em flecnodal curve} is the line formed by the inflections of the asymptotic curves (in the hyperbolic domain).
-If the surface depends on one parameter (say, the time) the configuration formed by the parabolic and flecnodal curves may change.
+A generic smooth surface in $\R^3$ can have an open {\em hyperbolic domain} $H$ at which the Gaussian curvature $K$ is negative, an open {\em elliptic domain} $E$ where $K$ is positive and a {\em parabolic curve} $P$ where $K=0$.
+The {\em flecnodal curve} $F$ is formed by the \textit{inflections} of the asymptotic curves (points at which the first two derivatives of the curve are collinear).
+If the surface depends on one parameter (say, the time), the configuration formed by the flecnodal and parabolic curves may change.